EricMTodd/rails/README.md

-# Agile Wev Development With Rails 6
+# Agile Web Development With Rails 6